JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/CDialog Class.md

 # CDialog Class

-Wrapper class on top of the `CreateDialogIndirectParamW` API function.
-Creates a dialog using a memory template.

 **Introducing CDialog: A Streamlined Dialog Engine for FreeBasic**

-CDialog is a lightweight yet powerful dialog engine tailored for FreeBasic developers seeking a clean, high-level approach to building Windows dialogs — without sacrificing control or clarity.
-Inspired by the straightforwardness of PowerBasic’s DDT model, yet engineered with modern design in mind, CDialog offers structured, maintainable UI development rooted in the familiar logic of the Windows API.
+`CDialog` is a lightweight yet powerful dialog engine tailored for FreeBasic developers seeking a clean, high-level approach to building Windows dialogs — without sacrificing control or clarity.
+Inspired by the straightforwardness of PowerBasic’s DDT model, yet engineered with modern design in mind, `CDialog` offers structured, maintainable UI development rooted in the familiar logic of the Windows API.

-At its core, CDialog replicates and refines the DDT engine, delivering cleaner syntax, robust internal architecture, and simplified message handling.
-Whether you're building modal or modeless dialogs, adding controls, or managing layout behavior, CDialog keeps things intuitive and transparent — no bloat, no black boxes.
+At its core, `CDialog` replicates and refines the DDT engine, delivering cleaner syntax, robust internal architecture, and simplified message handling.
+Whether you're building modal or modeless dialogs, adding controls, or managing layout behavior, `CDialog` keeps things intuitive and transparent — no bloat, no black boxes.

 Among its standout features is the automatic anchoring system, which minimizes the tedium of UI resizing logic.
 By applying simple declarative rules, it handles control repositioning and scaling automatically — sparing developers the hassle of manual calculations.
 Crucially, this system works identically for dialogs defined in pixels or dialog units, providing consistency and flexibility across design styles.

-To further streamline DPI-awareness — a growing challenge with modern high-resolution displays — CDialog includes SetWindowPosForDpi and MoveWindowForDpi, utility functions that compensate for DPI scaling issues at runtime with precision and ease.
+To further streamline DPI-awareness — a growing challenge with modern high-resolution displays — `CDialog` includes SetWindowPosForDpi and MoveWindowForDpi, utility functions that compensate for DPI scaling issues at runtime with precision and ease.
 When paired with dialogs (a UI class Microsoft itself has made central to its DPI strategy), these tools offer a resilient, forward-compatible path for building responsive interfaces.

-And for those who prefer procedural syntax, DDT.inc bridges the gap by exposing DDT-style wrappers atop the CDialog class — allowing developers to adopt CDialog incrementally or stick with the idioms they already know.
+And for those who prefer procedural syntax, `DDT.inc` bridges the gap by exposing DDT-style wrappers atop the `CDialog` class — allowing developers to adopt `CDialog` incrementally or stick with the idioms they already know.

 Whether you're modernizing legacy utilities, crafting new tools, or just writing code for fun, CDialog delivers a flexible, DPI-aware foundation that respects both your time and your muscle memory.